-The 10th of November, 2012, will be the 237th birthday of the United Stated Marine Corps.
-On the 10th of November, 1775, the Second Continental Congress raised the Marine Corps to serve under the Navy for the Revolutionary War.
+The 10th of November 2015, will be the 240th birthday of the United States Marine Corps.
+On the 10th of November 1775, the Second Continental Congress raised the Marine Corps to serve under the Navy for the Revolutionary War.
 It was at Tun Tavern in Philadelphia where the first Marines were recruited for service.

 The Marine Corps Ball is a modern way to commemorate the service and history of the USMC.
 It usually involves a cake cutting ceremony that is outlined in the Marine Drill Manual.
-There is also a dance, formation run, uniform pageant, and maybe a mock battle, sport event, and music performance on some bases.
+There is also a dance, formation run, uniform pageant, and maybe a mock battle, sporting events, and music performance on some bases.
 Also, every year, Order 47 is reprinted.
 It states:

 MARINE CORPS ORDERS

 Washington, November 1, 1921

 759. The following will be read to the command on the 10th of November, 1921, and hereafter on the 10th of November of every year.
 Should the order not be received by the 10th of November, 1921, it will be read upon receipt.